GrosseLab/BGSC/ReproducibleScript.md

 ### <a name="BIC"></a> Calculating Bayesian Information Criterion of the log-likelihood

 Performing classification through model selection based on minimum log-likelihood is problematic when the number of free model parameters is not identical among all models under comparison.
-In the present work, model *a* has two free model parameters, while models *b*, *c*, and *d* have three.
-Hence, a naive classification based on a minimum log-likelihood criterion would give a spurious advantage to models *b*, *c*, and *d* with three free model parameters over model *a* with only two parameters.
-In order to eliminate that spurious advantage, we compute marginal likelihoods *p*(*x*|*z*) using the approximation of Schwarz et al. commonly referred to as Bayesian Information Criterion.
+Here, model *a* has two free model parameters, while models *b*, *c*, and *d* have three.
+Hence, a naive classification based on a minimum log-likelihood criterion would give a spurious advantage to models *b*, *c*, and *d* with three free model parameters over model *a* with only two free parameters.To eliminate that spurious advantage, we compute marginal likelihoods *p*(*x*|*z*) using the approximation of Schwarz et al. commonly referred to as Bayesian Information Criterion.

 ``` r
 npar <- sapply(Lsets, function(x) sum(!sapply(x,is.null ) )) + 1  ## number parameters for log-likelihood -> mean + var